ubio/node-framework/docs/auth.md

         summary: 'I need organisationId from the user', })
     async helloOrg() {
-        // it throws 403 when organisationId not found from acContext const organisationId = this.acContext.requireOrganisationId();
+        // throws 403 when organisationId cannot be extracted from request details const organisationId = this.auth.requireOrganisationId();
-        return { message: '👋hello ' + organisationId };
+        return { message: '👋 Hello ' + organisationId };
     }

     @Get({